usdot-jpo-codehub/codehub-readme-template/README.md

 ## License

-*Required - Identify the project's license here.*
+*Required - Create a file that contains at least the licensing status of the code and the full text of the license or at least a link to where the license is officially maintained.*

 Example:

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License- see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments